EmotionCognitionLab/pacedb-csf/server/setup/README.md

 * [npm](https://www.npmjs.org)
 * An email address you want automated emails to be sent from (you must be able to receive email at this address as well)
 * An email address and a photo url for the administrator account
+* A list of email addresses for people who should receive weekly status reports from the system

 # Quick Start Setup
 1. npm install